rwxrob/boost/README.md

    * Code a Snippets Tool in Bash for Vim (`snip`)
    * Add Custom Tab Completion to Any Bash Script
    * Use Key Plugins Judiciously
-* Explain How Networks Work and Use to Work Remotely
+* Explain How Networks Work Enough to Use and Configure Them
-  * Explain How the Internet Works
-  * Explain How the Web Works
+  * Explain How the Interweb Works
   * Connect to Work with a VPN
   * Use Secure Shell (`ssh`,`scp`)
   * Use GNU Privacy Guard (`gpg`)